 The latest data analysis from stolen vehicle recovery (SVR) expert, Tracker, reveals that once again more cars were stolen and recovered in London than any other region across the UK in 2020.
-However, the West Midlands and Greater Manchester move up the league table to second and third position respectively, ousting Essex from second to fourth position.
+However, the West Midlands and Greater Manchester have moved up the league table to second and third positions, ousting Essex from second to fourth position.
 Analysis also reports another annual increase in keyless car thefts, now standing at an all-time high of 93%.

 Clive Wain, Head of Police Liaison for Tracker, commented: “It is no surprise that London was the busiest region for vehicle thefts and recoveries in 2020 – it always is.
 The area accounts for as many recoveries as the next seven regions in our top ten, combined.
 Nor is it a surprise to see Range Rover and Land Rover dominating our UK hot spots.